How to write brilliant AI prompts

 Whatever it is, spell it out.

-T – target
+T – target (this is about your ICA)

 A chef needs to know if their audience is vegan or has allergies.

-A clothes designer needs to know if the attire will be worn for work, or an S&M party
+A clothes designer needs to know if the attire will be worn for work, or an S&M party.

 AI needs to know who your ideal client is so that it can provide you with relevant and worthwhile content.